intermine/intermine-apps-c/pathways-displayer/README.md

 </div>
 ```

-3) Include the following script which uses the InterMine API Loader
+3) Include the following script using the InterMine API Loader

 ```js
 <script>